JeffM-Code/PortfolioWork/ML/DevelopmentDetails/README.md

 # Model Development Information
 Growing my understanding of MLOps has meant explicitly structuring my workflows to solve a given problem.<br><br>

 So, for each model developed, a problem was understood and defined, and solved at the end through a machine learning approach.
-Some models were'nt published as data was difficult to interpret, or poorly documented, so I normally like to proceed with appropriate documentation, as it helps ensure high model performance, so even it's quality is not ideal, I can at least do the necessary data engineering to make it ideally usable.<br><br>
+Some models were'nt published as data was difficult to interpret, or poorly documented, so I normally like to proceed with appropriately documented data, as it helps ensure high model performance and interpretation, so even if the data quality is not ideal, then provided its well-documented I can at least do the necessary data engineering to make it ideally usable.<br><br>

 ## Workflow<br><br>
 <img src="workflow.png" alt="workflow" width="419" height="692"/><br><br>